ethereumjs/ethereumjs-ledger/README.md

 # Development

-### NOTE 0
-The build does not work in Travis nor in Docker at the moment because `node-hid` (transitively required via `ledgerco`) attempts to initialize when `require('node-hid')` is called and this fails in the node Docker image and Travis CI because there is no access to USB devices in those environments.
-This code's tests fully mock out everything that touches USB but because the `require('ledgerco')` fails none of the tests even attempt to run.
-Further investigation may result in figuring out a way to run the tests in Docker/Travis, but for now expect them to fail.
-This note should be re-evaluated when node-hid 6.0.0 is released and/or [this issue](https://github.com/node-hid/node-hid/issues/226#issuecomment-338734286) is closed.

 ### Note 1
-`npm-shrinkwrap.json` force updates `node-hid`, a transitive dependency of `ledgerco` to `0.5.7`.
-This is necessary to get things working on Windows without requiring python.
+`package-lock.json` force updates `node-hid`, a transitive dependency of `ledgerco` to `0.6.0`.
+This is necessary to get things working on Windows without requiring python as well as get tests working in Docker until `ledgerco` upgrades its dependency on `node-hid` to `0.6.0`.

 ### Testing with a physical ledger
 You can test in node by building the TypeScript files and then running `node output/scripts/node.js`.

-You can test in browser by building the TypeScript files and then running `npx budo output/scripts/browser.js --ssl` (note: you need openssl binaries on your path or in the root of your project).
+You can test in browser (chrome only, look at developer console) by building the TypeScript files and then running `npx budo output/scripts/browser.js --ssl` (note: you need openssl binaries on your path or in the root of your project).